furqan-dev01/Student_System/README.md

 - Standard Libraries (stdio.h, stdlib.h, etc.)

 ## How to Run
-1. Make sure you have a C compiler installed (like GCC).
+1. Make sure you have a C++ compiler installed (like visual studio).
 2. Download or clone the repository.
 3. Open the project files in your favorite IDE or a text editor.
 4. Compile the code: